sf-wdi-26/modules/w01/d04/hw-tic-tac-toe-lab/readme.md

 For this lab, you'll be building a tic tac toe game again, this time in HTML, CSS, and pure JavaScript, that can run in your browser!

-You can use your code from last time if you like, but see if you can't make some improvements!
+You can use your code from last time if you like, but take a good hard look at it and see what can improve.

+Can your code be:

+ - more readable?
+ - more logical?
+ - more elegant/ cleaner/ prettier?
+ - more modular and reusable?

 ## Exercise